 The Centers for Medicare & Medicaid Services (CMS) designed edits to ensure the accuracy of Prescription Drug Event (PDE) data.
 In this module, participants will learn about the errors generated by the Prescription Drug Front-End System (PDFS) and the Drug Data Processing System (DDPS) through descriptions of the types of edits and checks performed and how edits and checks are applied to the submitted data.
-In addition, participants are introduced to a resolution process for correcting errors.
+In addition, participants will learn about the resolution process for correcting Immediately Actionable PDE Errors (IAPs) and other PDE errors.
+Participants will also learn the update codes associated with Plan-to-Plan (P2P).

-- Describe the edit logic for the PDFS and DDPS. - Identify the nine edit categories in DDPS. - Recognize the resolution process for resolving errors received from PDFS and DDPS.
+- Describe the edit logic for the PDFS and DDPS.

+- Identify the nine edit categories in DDPS.

+- Recognize and apply the resolution process to resolve errors received from PDFS and DDPS.

+- Review the P2P process and update codes.

+- Discuss IAPs and contract reports.

-ICON KEY Definition 6 . ~
+ICON KEY Definition ß

 Example \boxtimes

 Reminder

 Resource